Central Florida Tourism Oversight District: Abolition

-On May 16, 2022, Florida Governor Ron DeSantis said that he is looking into making the government take control of the special district but promised that local and state tax payers would not be paying for Reedy Creek's outstanding debt.
+The bill which abolished the district did not have any provisions for the logistics or debt.
+Under its enabling act, the state vowed to bondholders that it wouldn't impair the ability of Reedy Creek to service its debt.
+By dissolving the district, the debt would have been subsumed by Orange and Osceola Counties.
+On May 16, 2022, Florida governor DeSantis said that he is looking into making the government take control of the special district but promised that local and state tax payers would not be paying for Reedy Creek's outstanding debt.

-In 2023 DeSantis announced he would rename the district to Central Florida Tourism Oversight District instead of dissolving it, and replace five-board members which has been selected by Disney, with a new board with five members hand-picked by the governor.
+In 2023, DeSantis announced he would rename the district to Central Florida Tourism Oversight District instead of dissolving it, and replace five-board members which had been selected by Disney, with a new board with five members hand-picked by the governor.
 This was approved by the Florida state legislature on February 9 and 10, 2023.
-Under those changes, the district will be renamed to the Central Florida Tourism Oversight District.
-The bill was signed by Governor Ron DeSantis on February 27.
+The bill was signed by Governor DeSantis on February 27.

 Potential repercussions

 The bill was passed after two days of discussions and without a fiscal impact analysis.
 This led to debates about the bill's effects on taxes and bond debt.
 Randy Fine, the Republican House sponsor of the bill, claimed a different type of district could be formed that would not move additional costs to taxpayers.

 Disney already pays property taxes to Orange and Osceola counties.
 The bill would not increase these counties' revenues but would force both counties to increase services within the former jurisdiction of the RCID.
 A tax collector for Orange County claimed the RCID's abolition would increase costs for taxpayers.
 Florida Senate Democratic member Gary Farmer also highlighted concerns that the dissolution would transfer over $1 billion in bond liabilities to all Florida taxpayers.